flyingstick22/DevOps-with-Docker/part3/3.3/README.md

-## Building images inside the container
+## Building images inside of a container

 Script takes Github and Dockerhub repos' as a parameter